 Balance Sheet Liabilities

-Balance sheet liabilities are obligations the company has to other parties and are classified as current liabilities (settled in less than 12 months) and non-current liabilities (settled in more than 12 months).
+Balance sheet liabilities are obligations the company has to other parties.
+They are classified as current liabilities (settled in less than 12 months) and non-current liabilities (settled in more than 12 months).

-Accounts payable is the most common of all non-current balance sheet liabilities.
+Accounts payable is the most common of all current balance sheet liabilities.
 This account represents payments that are owed to suppliers, contractors, and other parties that the company has purchased goods or services from.
-The purchase of inventory with credit terms is the most common example of generating accounts payable balances.
+The purchase of inventory with credit terms is a common example of generating accounts payable balances.

-Accrued expenses are those expenses that the company has “accounted for” by recognizing them as an expense, but has not yet been invoiced for them.
+Accrued expenses are those expenses that the company has “accounted for” by recognizing them as an expense, but has not yet been invoiced for.
 Once the expenses are invoiced, they move up into accounts payable.

 Unearned revenue is a balance sheet liability that represents cash received for revenue that has not yet been earned.
 Since the company has not yet completed delivering the good or service, it has not recognized it as revenue yet.
 In the case where a client prepays for the good/service, the company has to record it as a liability called unearned revenue or deferred revenue.

 When a company raises capital, they do so by issuing debt or equity.
 The difference between debt and equity is that debt carries an obligation to pay, but with equity there is no obligation:

 Preferred shares are instruments with both debt and equity features.
 With preferred shares, dividends are not discretionary and are paid on a fixed schedule.
-Accounting treatment dictates if preferred shares are placed in debt or equity on the balance sheet.
-Under IFRS, redeemable securities are noted as debt while under US GAAP, they are noted as equity.
+Accounting treatment dictates whether preferred shares are placed in debt or equity on the balance sheet.
+Under IFRS, redeemable securities are noted as debt, while under US GAAP they are noted as equity.

 The use of IFRS and US GAAP may affect a company’s financial presentation.
-If a company heavily uses redeemable securities, its treatment as either debt or equity will impact many ratios and performance metrics.
+If a company heavily uses redeemable securities, their treatment as either debt or equity will impact many ratios and performance metrics.

 Convertible debt allows investors to convert their debt holdings into equity holdings.